Something’s Bugging Me About Tolkien

 There’s also a funny contrast between all this “high elven” stuff and Legolas, who’s one of the more rustic wood elves.
 He seems pretty awed by everything at first, too, considering his people are partly feral.
 That’ll change, though.

 So they head out, and Legolas, wood elf or not, reveals his heritage by running on top of the snow and dancing around while Boromir and Aragorn dig through the drifts.
 Very helpful.

 When they meet Galadriel, she just stares at everyone and mindrapes them.
 Then she makes sure everyone knows just who they’re dealing with.
 “We are super fucking wise.
 And we have gifts we can give you that are fucking amazing.
 Elf gifts.
 Each of you would strangle your own mother to receive such a gift.
 They are that fucking sweet.”
 Galadriel is also the most passive-aggressive elf ever.
 She goes on and on about how she can’t give them counsel, it’s totally their decision to make whether they want to try to destroy the ring or not.
 In the next breath she’s all, “But if you don’t, the world will be pretty much destroyed.
 Your call though.
 I can’t tell you what to do.
 I mean, if you don’t your mom back in Hobbledirt is probably going to get spit-roasted by orcs.
-And not the ‘cooked over a fire’ kind.
-Well, that too.
-But it’s cool if you decide not to.”
+But it’s cool if you decide not to.
+Totally your call.”